danielefavi/ethereum-interface-generator/readme.md

 Ethereum Smart Contracts Interface Generator
 ============================================

-NPM command that generates an interface for interacting with the **Ethereum smart contracts**.
+NPM command that generates an interface from ABIs to interact with the **Ethereum smart contracts**.

 What you need is the compiled smart contract ABIs.